The Marijuana Control, Legalization and Revenue Act of 2016

 (5) Engage in analytical testing of cannabis and cannabis-containing products, and the sales of on-site or mobile testing services for cannabis and cannabis-containing products.

 (e) Medical Cannabis Retailer.
-A medical cannabis retailer is any registered collective, cooperative, dispensary or other business dedicated to medical cannabis use and sales as well as to any bona fide eating or drinking establishment seeking to permit medical cannabis consumption on premises, to qualified patients or primary caregiver with a valid, current, physician’s recommendation as defined in Senate Bill 420 in 2003.
-The registration fee for a cannabis retailer shall be an annual fee of five hundred dollars ($500).
-Collectives and cooperatives that exist as storefront dispensaries, collectives, or cooperatives, as of the date this section is enacted, that are at least 600 feet from schools K-12, shall be exempt from any enforcement actions with respect to local zoning ordinances, and shall automatically qualify as a medical cannabis retailer, and may register without any fee or regulations imposed by this division.
-Medical cannabis retailers shall verify medical cannabis patients using either a written recommendation by a physician orthe voluntary medical marijuana identification card issued by the State of California.
+A medical cannabis retailer is any registered collective, cooperative, dispensary, association, or other business dedicated to medical cannabis use and sales as well as to any bona fide eating or drinking establishment seeking to permit medical cannabis consumption on premises, to qualified patients or primary caregiver with a valid, current, physician’s recommendation as defined in California Health and Safety Code, Sections 11362.5 and 11362.7.
+The registration fee for a medical cannabis retailer shall be an annual fee of five hundred dollars ($500).
+Collectives and cooperatives that exist as storefront dispensaries, delivery services, collectives, or cooperatives, as of the date this section is enacted, that are at least 600 feet from schools K-12, shall be exempt from any enforcement actions with respect to local ordinances, and shall automatically qualify as a medical cannabis retailer, and may register without any fee or regulations imposed by this division.
+Medical cannabis retailers shall verify medical cannabis patients using either a written recommendation by a physician or the voluntary medical marijuana identification card issued by the State of California.
 A medical cannabis retailer may:

 (1) Purchase, possess, process, combine, convert, cultivate, distribute, extract, germinate, produce, provide, receive, test, and destroy cannabis and cannabis-containing products;